JasperFx/jasper/documentation/documentation/messaging/handling/errorhandling.md

 ## Custom Error Handlers

 If the built in recipes don't cover your exception handling needs, all isn't lost.
-You can bypass the helpers and write your own class that implements the `IErrorPolicy` interface shown below:
+You can bypass the helpers and write your own class that implements the `IErrorHandler` interface shown below:

 <[sample:IErrorHandler]>